 EU nationals can live, work and study in the UK based on EU’s free movement rules.
 Although their status is changing with the UK exit from the European Union, their situation is different from that of the Windrush generation.
 Unless talks between the UK and the EU collapse, there will be an international agreement guaranteeing their rights, an independent authority in the UK to oversee its implementation, and a process to document their presence (the ‘settled status’).
 But none of these conditions will bring the risk to zero.

-The Migration Observatory has documented the problem of those who may, even involuntarily, fall out of the system.
-Stijn Smismans, Professor of European Law at Cardiff University, says: “I do not think there will be an exact replica of the Windrush situation, but there might be people experiencing difficulties and EU nationals who do not apply for settled status by the deadline of June 2021 are likely to be hit by the hostile environment.”
+Stijn Smismans, Professor of European Law at Cardiff University, explains: “I do not think there will be an exact replica of the Windrush situation, but there might be people experiencing difficulties and EU nationals who do not apply for settled status by the deadline of June 2021 are likely to be hit by the hostile environment.”
+The Migration Observatory has already documented the problem of those who may, even involuntarily, fall out of the system.

-Another possible similarity concerns children born in the UK from parents from the EU.
-What if they were required, later in life, to prove the legal position of their parents?
+Similarities with the Windrush generation could also emerge in the future, for example if people were asked to prove again their status after years, or if children born in the UK from parents from the EU were required, later in life, to prove the legal position of their parents.

 “The problem is that, as it stands now, the UK’s EU withdrawal agreement does not include enough guarantees,” says Smismans.

-The Law Professor says that the withdrawal agreement should detail how the settled status will work, so that this will be translated in UK primary legislation.
+Smismans argues that to protect EU nationals in the UK, the withdrawal agreement should detail how the ‘settled status’ will work, so that this will be translated in UK primary legislation.

-The second option would be, in his opinion, adding a binding protocol to the withdrawal agreement, where the UK makes the unilateral promise of the conditions and procedures applied for settled status.
+The second solution would be, in his opinion, adding a binding protocol to the withdrawal agreement, where the UK makes the unilateral promise of the conditions and procedures that will be put in place for settled status.